-Exempt under WAC 296-05-405 (1)(a)
+Exempt by reason of selection through the State's Civil Service System WAC 296-05-405(1)(b)(iv)

 C. Discrimination Complaints:

 Any apprentice or applicant for apprenticeship who believes they have been discriminated against may file a complaint with the supervisor of apprenticeship (WAC 296-05-443).